Italian Salami: How they came to be

 Prepared using the neck muscles, it follows a production process that is in many ways similar to that of cured hams.

 Coppa is cylinder-shaped, pointed at both ends.
 Its texture is compact but not elastic.
 Inside, this product is red with white to fat pink veins.
-It is one of the most nourishing charcuterie products; its smell is mild and characteristic; its taste is delicate and becomes more refined with maturation.
+It is one of the most nourishing charcuterie products; its smell is mild and characteristic; its taste is delicate and refined with maturation.

 It is made from the pork belly; its shape changes according to the type.
-For example, it is square in the case of flat pancetta with skin on or skinless, classical, or smoked.
+For example, it is square in flat pancetta with skin on or skinless, classical, or smoked.
 Instead, rolled Pancetta, Magretta, and Pancetta Coppata (its name derives from moving together Pancetta and Coppa) are all round in shape.
 Pancetta Piacentina and Pancetta di Calabria received the DOC Community mark.

 Its color is rosy white, more reddish in leaner Pancettas.
 Its smell is delicate and varies depending on the spices used, such as pepper and cloves, whereas Pancettas from central Italy are often flavored with garlic and fennel seeds.